Which? Elderly Care

 Volunteers enable older people or those with a physical disability or sensory impairment to get out and about to the places they would like to go.
 The accompanied outings could be to do everyday things such as shopping and accessing medical appointments or they could be to social activities or hobby groups.
-The service also offers day trips throughout the year, and summer and Christmas get together's so the clients can meet each other.
+The service also offers outing throughout the year, as well as regular get togethers.

 Support group